MG Software.

 2. /Knowledge Base

-GDPR (General Data Protection Regulation), known in the Netherlands as AVG (Algemene Verordening Gegevensbescherming), is the European privacy legislation that has been in effect since May 25, 2018.
-It regulates how organizations must collect, process, and protect personal data of EU citizens.
+GDPR (General Data Protection Regulation), known in the Netherlands as AVG (Algemene Verordening Gegevensbescherming), is the European privacy regulation that has been in effect since May 25, 2018.
+It governs how organizations must collect, process, store, and protect personal data of EU citizens and residents.
+The GDPR applies to every organization that processes personal data of individuals in the EU, regardless of where that organization is headquartered, giving it a genuinely global reach and impact.

 What is GDPR? - Definition & Meaning